 Professor Agnes Binagwaho, MD, M(Ped), PhD is a Rwandan pediatrician who returned to Rwanda in July of 1996, two years after the 1994 Genocide Against the Tutsi.
 Since then, she has provided clinical care in the public sector as well as held a number of project management, health system strengthening, and government positions.
 Professor Binagwaho currently resides in Kigali.

 Personal Life and Education

 Professor Binagwaho was born in Nyamagabe, Southern Province, Rwanda.
 When she was three years old, she and her family moved to Belgium, where her father was completing his medical degree (MD).

 Professor Binagwaho completed her Medical Degree (MD) in General Medicine at the Universite Libre de Bruxelles (1976-84) and her Masters Degree in Pediatrics (MA) at the Universite de Bretagne Occidentale (1989-93).
 In 2010, she was awarded an honorary Doctor of Science (Hon.
 D.Sc.) from Dartmouth College.
-In 2014, she became the first person to be awarded a Doctorate of Philosophy (PhD) from the College of Business and Economics at the University of Rwanda.
-Professor Binagwaho’s PhD Dissertation was titled, “Children’s Right to Health in the Context of the HIV Epidemic: The Case of Rwanda.
+In 2014, she became the first person to be awarded a Doctorate of Philosophy (PhD) from the College of Medicine and Health Sciences at the University of Rwanda.
+Professor Binagwaho’s PhD Dissertation was titled, “Children’s Right to Health in the Context of the HIV Epidemic: The Case of Rwanda.”